Overview of Banks in Ghana

-Established in 1917, Barclays Bank Ghana is a subsidiary of South Africa-based Barclays Africa Group Ltd. The bank offers personal banking products and services to individual customers in Ghana.
-It also provides corporate, treasury and retail products and services to businesses and corporate clients.
+Established in 1917, Absa Bank Ghana Limited, formerly Barclays Bank Ghana, offers personal banking products and services to customers in Ghana.
+It also provides corporate, treasury, and retail products and services to businesses and corporate clients.

-The financial services group manages a network of more than 70 service outlets across the country, consisting of 56 branches, two Premier suites, nine Prestige Centers, three agencies, as well as 165 ATMs.
+The financial services group manages a network of more than 70 service outlets across the country, consisting of 52 branches, three Premier suites, eight Prestige Centers, four agencies, as well as 164 ATMs.

 An Act of Parliament created the Agricultural Development Bank (ADB) in 1965 to serve the banking needs of Ghana’s agricultural sector.
 In 1970, the bank renamed itself from Agricultural Credit and Co-operative Bank after it received full commercial banking powers.

-Société Générale Ghana (SG), formerly known as Société Générale – Social Security Bank (SG-SSB), started offering banking services in 1977.
+Société Générale Ghana (SG), formerly known as Société Générale – Social Security Bank (SG-SSB), started operating as one of the banks in Ghana in 1977.
 Incorporated in 1975 under the name of Security Guarantee Trust Limited, the bank currently operates as a subsidiary of the Société Générale banking conglomerate.

 Headquartered in Accra, it oversees 42 branches across the country.

 Fidelity Bank of Ghana, formerly known as Fidelity Discount House, received its commercial banking license in 2006.
 The bank offers personal, commercial, and wholesale banking products and services.
-As Ghana’s fastest growing indigenous bank, it also serves the country’s unbanked and underbanked population through its Financial Inclusion Directorate unit.
+As the fastest-growing indigenous bank in Ghana, it also serves the country’s unbanked and underbanked population through its Financial Inclusion Directorate unit.

 Based in Accra, the bank operates a network of more than 80 branches and 112 ATMs throughout Ghana.